Laurie Sutton

 About

 I received my BS in Biochemistry from the University of Waterloo.
 My PhD was obtained from the University of Western Ontario in the Cell Biology department.
-I conducted my postdoctoral work in the laboratory of Dr. Martemyanov at The Scripps Research Institute (Neuroscience department).
+I conducted my postdoctoral work in the laboratories of Drs.
+Marc Caron at Duke University and Kirill Martemyanov at The Scripps Research Institute (Neuroscience department).

 Research Interests